Roubinsh01/Linux-Imaginary-iso/README.md

 !!!!!!!!!

+BSPWM auto install currently does NOT work, at least it doesnt when I try on my VM

 I am trying to find a way to also repackage hyfetch at this moment.
 Hyfetch locks people from repackaging it to stop right wing trolls from adding offensive flags, which i understand, but it also means that until i can find a way to repackage it with the current distro ascii, an alias needs to be made in my bash/zsh config.